Southeast Sailboats is closed for a short holiday.Orders placed will be shipped commencing

 MOUNTING – From a mounting perspective, for the popular TackTick there are a number of mountings available from third party manufacturers such as CarbonParts.
 The SailTeck compass will also fit the CarbonParts EC2 mounting.
 For the PRISM mountings are available from CarbonParts and Velocitek.
 For the Nautalytics the manufacturer offers a mounting.
 Most sailors choose to mount the compass as far forward as possible without fouling the vang fitting or deck blocks, with the control lines running through the mounting so that if it does become dislodged during sailing the compass stays on the boat!
 If you want to mount it in front of the mast, attach a security line or, if you run your centreboard elastic to the bow eye, pass that through the mount.
 Most mounts attach using 3M DualLock – best described as a sort of industrial strength Velcro – it really works.

-So how do you choose between these three electronic compasses?
+So how do you choose between these electronic compasses?

 • If you want tactical mode the answer is the new SailTeck compass or the older TackTick as it is the only one to offer that mode of operation.